evanx/component-validator/README.md

 #### Optional implicit class properties

-Experimentally speaking, we could preprocess the ES6 class to automatically insert `this` referencing in the source for all `state` properties:
+Experimentally, to reduce boilerplate in our components, we could preprocess the ES6 class to automatically insert `this` referencing in the source for all `state` properties:
 ```javascript
 ['config', 'logger', 'metrics', 'context'].concat(
    Object.keys(state));
 ```
-where `state` includes `supervisor,` as per the meta module.
+where `state` includes the key `supervisor` in our the meta module example.

-Then our component class can be coded as follows:
+Then our component class can be expressed as follows:
 ```javascript
 export default class HelloComponent {
    async init() {